Please click on the links below to view the FAQ answers.

 My students/client group have particular needs, can I adapt the skills to help them understand?

-Yes, absolutely.
-We would encourage you to be creative with the skills.
-You know your clients/students and how they will learn best.
+Yes, absolutely, adapt the teaching to suit your client/student group.
+The written materials are copyrighted and cannot be changed, but we encourage you to be creative with your teaching.
+You know your clients and how they will learn best.
 You can tailor your teaching to suit them.
 We stipulate that you keep the same "visual" for the skills.
 For example, if you're teaching "STOPP", you need to keep the STOPP sign as that is what appears on The Decider.

 What is "the style" of the teaching?